RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ## Benefits

-Freeputer&nbsp;2.0 will be ***much easier to implement***, making it even more portable.
+Freeputer&nbsp;2.0 will be ***much easier to implement*** and thus ***even more portable***.
 To demonstrate this, the prototype for Freeputer&nbsp;2.0 is now being developed in JavaScript and HTML 5, which for the first time should make it easy to run Freeputer in popular web browsers available ***on billions of consumer devices***.

 Freeputer&nbsp;2.0 will continue to support targeting x86, C, Linux, and Java.
 There will also be new bare-metal support for targeting Arduino (ARM) and chipKIT (PIC32) boards via the Arduino IDE.
 So the same small Freeputer program could run on a powerful server or in a web browser or on a microcontroller!

-Freeputer&nbsp;2.0 ***adds excellent robustness***.
-Whereas Freeputer&nbsp;1.0 trapped (stopping the virtual machine) to preserve its excellent correctness, the design of Freeputer&nbsp;2.0 is more robust in that it keeps running while maintaining excellent correctness.
+Freeputer&nbsp;2.0 ***adds robustness***.
+Whereas Freeputer&nbsp;1.0 trapped (stopping the virtual machine) to preserve *correctness*, the design of Freeputer&nbsp;2.0 is more robust in that it keeps running while maintaining correctness.
 It achieves this by *branching on failure* rather than *trapping on failure*.

-Freeputer&nbsp;2.0 has ***improved I/O*** compared to Freeputer&nbsp;1.0 (now simpler, more standardized, more flexible, more discrete, more powerful and easier to extend).
-All I/O is now memory-mapped and achieved by the @ and ! instructions alone.

-Freeputer&nbsp;2.0 has a larger *address space* but a smaller *program space* than Freeputer&nbsp;1.0.
-Having a smaller *program space* allows the achievement of excellent correctness and excellent robustness *at the same time*, in a manner which is portable *and* simpler and easier to implement.
+Freeputer&nbsp;2.0 has a smaller *program space* than Freeputer&nbsp;1.0.
+This allows ***correctness and robustness at the same time***, in a manner which is portable and simpler and easier to implement.
 This is why the motto of Freeputer&nbsp;2.0 is: ***smaller simpler better***.

+Freeputer&nbsp;2.0 may also have a different I/O strategy to Freeputer&nbsp;1.0.

 ## Migration

-Freeputer&nbsp;1.0 and 2.0 are ***quite similar but not binary compatible***.
-The instruction set and its bytecode has been changed somewhat.
-Converting Freelang&nbsp;1.0 programs to Freelang 2.0 programs for Freeputer&nbsp;2.0 can be done with ***some difficulty***.
+Freeputer&nbsp;1.0 and 2.0 are significantly different although broadly similar in concept and instruction sets.
+Freeputer&nbsp;1.0 uses the Freelang language.
+However, the large amount of RAM (several megabytes) required by the symbol tables of the `flc.fl` Freelang compiler to compile itself is a barrier to portability.
+Also, Freelang is not especially well suited to *branching on failure* rather than *trapping on failure*.
+Lastly, a Freelang compiler is rather complex as a minimal bootstrapping platform.
+For these reasons a tiny one-pass assembler (`fvma.js`) requiring almost no RAM at all is being created for Freeputer&nbsp;2.0; it uses a simple assembly language intended to be the bare minimum for bootstrapping higher languages later.
+This is a better way to manage complexity.

+Migrating a Freeputer&nbsp;1.0 program to Freeputer&nbsp;2.0 is non-trivial since the latter does not use Freelang.
+However, Freeputer&nbsp;1.0 is an open-source platform, and free as in freedom, so you are welcome to keep using it forever (according to the provisions of the GPL-3.0+) if you prefer it to Freeputer&nbsp;2.0.

+## Proposed Design: Plan B

+Although Plan A (see below) is reasonable, there is a strong counterargument for going smaller.
+Ongoing development of the prototype VM (see `fvm2.js`) and assembler (see `fvma.js` and example program `prg.js`) has led to a decision to abandon complex instructions and to use only fixed-width 32-bit simple instructions.
+This is the best compromise for the instruction set but it leads to a bottleneck for the lit instruction which is then limited to 24-bit literals and would need to be supplemented by other instructions; considered together with the @ and ! instructions for load and store this leads to unwanted complexity and performance penalties.
+Furthermore, memory-mapped I/O using @ and ! carries significant penalties in complexity and performance for the implementation of those instructions and is not necessarily easier to understand in practice.
+Lastly, the smaller the VM the less monolithic will be systems built on the VM.

+With all this in mind, a Plan B would look something like this:

+1. Generally similar to Plan A except:
+    1. 24-bit address space rather than 32-bit address space.
+    1. PRG perhaps limited to 20 bits and MEM occupying most of the remainder.
+    1. Perhaps dedicated I/O instructions rather than memory-mapped I/O.
+    1. Perhaps even smaller than the above but with conditional and scaled instructions for performance.

-## Proposed Design
+## Proposed Design: Plan A

 1. The VM is **correct without trapping**.
 1. Program execution begins at cell 1 (not cell 0).